 At Luxury Property Care, our clients have an average annual income of $100,000 per year.
 Assuming that 2,000 hours of work is spent each year, it would be safe to say that they earn around $50 every hour.

 Although investment properties may be profitable, many landlords fail to realize that — despite the thousands of dollars it generates — the amount of work that they put into their properties surpasses what they’re earning.

 It would make more sense to hire a professional property manager.
 It may be an additional expense, but it will drastically cut the amount of time spent dealing with tenants, fixing maintenance issues, collecting rent, and much more.

-A property manager’s fee for a single-family home with a $1,000 monthly rental is roughly around $100 per month.
+A property manager’s fee for single-family home management with a $1,000 monthly rental is roughly around $100 per month.
 When a property owner spends three hours each month managing his/her rental property, the time that he or she spends already exceeds the value of what they could have gotten from a professional.
 Ideally, the amount earned should be on par with the effort exerted… unfortunately, that isn’t always the case for most property investors.

 How can property investors manage their earnings?